 Imagined as an inspiration for teachers where they can access successful stories about digital technologies, this didactical handbook on inclusive digital education can be read online or printed.

-The best practice examples show positive examples of teachers reaching and educating all children – both students with disabilities and their peers – in inclusive settings in mainstream schools.
+The lesson descriptions show positive examples of teachers reaching and educating all children – both students with disabilities and their peers – in inclusive settings in mainstream schools.

 These provide teachers with guidance about the accessibility and usability of teaching materials and tools.

 DigIn is an "Erasmus+ Partnerships for Digital Education Readiness" project.
 Its project reference is

 2020-1-AT01-KA226-SCH-092523.
 There are six project partners from four countries: Austria, Bosnia and Herzegovina, Italy, and North Macedonia.